connor-roberts/100-days-of-code/README.md

 ![prototype chain](https://cdn.zappy.app/2a8905e5b9241fcd980066658d2a7bd5.png)

 When we try to use a method, JS will first look for the method on the object itself.
 If it does not find the method, it will check the `prototype` property of the Constructor (parent).
 If it fails to find it there, it will check the `prototype` property of the highest order constructor.
-Failing to find it there (`null`), JS will return `undefiled`.
+Failing to find it there (`null`), JS will return `undefined`.

 I think the most important thing to take away here is: a Constructor's `prototype` property is not the prototype for the constructor itself.
 It is the prototype for instances that are created through the constructor.